browserstate/history.js/README.md

 ## Todo for Upcoming Releases

+- Allow for url to be optional in `pushState` and `replaceState` calls
 - Add data persistance to HTML4 browsers (navigate to 3rd party website, navigate back, state data should still be there)
 	- Default will use cookies (requires no configuration) - limited to a 4KB payload.
 	- Extension will use cookies and add an ajax pre-fetch to fetch full (unlimited) data (requires configuration through a server-side helper)
 - Add an Ajax extension to succeed the [jQuery Ajaxy](http://balupton.com/projects/jquery-ajaxy) project
 - Add a compilation test to ensure `.debug = false` and no `History.log` or `console.xxx` calls exist.

+It's likely these features and/or others have been included in the latest [dev branch](https://github.com/balupton/History.js/tree/dev).
+If you are wanting to fork and help out, then be sure to work on the dev branch and not master.